ion-channel/ion-connect/README.md

    ./ion-connect [global options] command [command options] [arguments...]

 VERSION:
-   0.1.1
+   0.2.3

 COMMANDS:
-   scanner	set of commands for effecting artifacts or source code airgap	set of commands for moving artifacts or source code configure	setup the Ion Channel secret key for later use help, h	Shows a list of commands or help for one command
+   scanner set of commands for affecting artifacts or source code airgap	set of commands for moving artifacts or source code configure	setup the Ion Channel secret key for later use help, h	Shows a list of commands or help for one command